Understanding Language Disorders: Types, Symptoms, and Treatment

 Individualized Education Plans (IEP)

-Individualized Education Plan (IEP) offers support in education through collaboration with parents, teachers, and speech and language pathologists.
+An Individualized Education Plan (IEP) offers support in education through collaboration with parents, teachers, and speech and language pathologists.
 It aims to provide individualized education support to meet the child's educational needs, facilitating language development.

 Parent Involvement

-The involvement of parents and caregivers is necessary in the management of language disorders.
+The involvement of parents and caregivers is necessary in the treatment of language disorders.
 Parents can support children through the guidance of a speech and language pathologist through various techniques.
-Parents can provide a language enriched environment to engage children in activities for improving their communication skills.
+Parents can provide a language-enriched environment to engage children in activities for improving their communication skills.

 Social skills training

-Social skills training is considered helpful for people who struggle with interaction and communication skills in social situations.
+Social skills training is considered helpful for people who struggle with interaction and communication in social situations.
 It aims to focus on improving the understanding of nonverbal cues, initiating conversations, and interpreting social situations.